mcaceresb/stata-gtools/docs/usage/gegen.md

         may not be combined with by.
 It creates one variable taking on values 1, 2, ... for the groups formed by varlist.  varlist may contain numeric variables, string variables, or a combination of the two.
-The order of the groups is the order in which varlist appears in the data.
+The default order of the groups is the sort order of the varlist.
 However, the user can specify:

             [+|-] varname [[+|-] varname ...]